rwema3/KustoSchemaTools/README.md

 This C# project provides functionality to work with schemas in Azure Data Explorer (Kusto).
 You can load a schema from yaml files or a database to the interal data structure.
 This can be used for creating diffs of two databases as scripts or markdown, and also to write it back to files or update schemas in a database.

-A second project "[KustoSchemaToolsAction](https://github.com/github/KustoSchemaToolsAction)" wraps that into CLI tool inside a docker container for usage in GitHub Actions.

 ## Getting started

 The `database` object holds all schema related information for a Kusto database.
 It can be loaded from, or written to a cluster using the `KustoDatabaseHandler` which can be created by the `KustoDatabaseHandlerFactory`.There are several steps involved for loading a all relevant information from a kusto database into the `database` object.
 These are covered by different plugins, which can be configured for the `KustoDatabaseHandlerFactory`.